PeachyDB-Inc/PeachyDB/README.md

   - **6.a.4)** At the moment, range deletes or range updates are not allowed in a batch of writes, in other words, a delete/update query which is part of a batch of writes must specify all the primary key members in the Where clause to match a single object.

-  - **6.a.5)** The user can specify range DELETE/UPDATE as a separate write txn (NOT as part of a write Batch).
+  - **6.a.5)** The user can specify range DELETE/UPDATE as a separate write txn (NOT as part of a write batch).
 The functionality is available in a limited form as described above.

   - **6.a.6)** With the exception of unappliable writes being skipped, the batch will be applied as a whole (in other words readers will not see partial results of a batch).